The-Purrfessional-Developers/kitty-api/README.md

 ```

-## yarn example.request
+## yarn example
 This runs the example request script, taking the API key and the URL from *config/examples.json* (not available in public kitty-api repository) and returns the response as a JSON object.
+If an emotion is provided as an argument, it will request using the specified emotion, and if not, it will search with the default value of "happy."

 Note that this is a NodeJS script, and thus uses node-fetch to send requests.